Hudson-TD/module_twenty_challenge_hudsontd/README.md

 ## Description

-In this challenge I worked to re-create my developer portfolio using the skills we have aquired throughout the course so far.
+In this challenge I worked to re-create my developer portfolio using the skills we have acquired during the course.

 ## Table of Contents